JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

 This technical report is the first evaluation report of Project "Enriching Offline Reinforcement Learning Algorithms in ReinforcementLearning.jl" in OSPP.
 It includes three components: project information, project schedule, future plan.
 ## Project Information
 - Project name: Enriching Offline Reinforcement Learning Algorithms in ReinforcementLearning.jl
 - Scheme Description: Recent advances in offline reinforcement learning make it possible to turn reinforcement learning into a data-driven discipline, such that many effective methods from the supervised learning field could be applied.
-Until now, the only offline method provided in ReinforcementLearning.jl is behavior cloning.
+Until now, the only offline method provided in ReinforcementLearning.jl is Behavior Cloning (BC)\dcite{michie1990cognitive}.
 We'd like to have more algorithms added like Batch Constrain Q-Learning (BCQ)\dcite{DBLP:conf/icml/FujimotoMP19}, Conservative Q-Learning (CQL)\dcite{DBLP:conf/nips/KumarZTL20}.
 It is expected to implement at least three to four modern offline RL algorithms.
 - Time planning: the following is a relatively simple time table.

 | Date       | Work    |